 The DSE will complete and submit the ESIS Part I. Based on the information provided in the ESIS, the Illinois Tollway will make a recommendation, in writing, of one of the following:

-- a. there is no reason for further investigation, or - b. further investigation is required.
+- There is no reason for further investigation, or - Further investigation is required.

-This decision will be made based upon the following process from the Traffic Noise Study and Abatement Policy.
+This decision will be made based on the Illinois Tollway Traffic Noise Study and Abatement Policy which is included in Appendix D.